AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 # Configuring Advanced Networking for AEM as a Cloud Service {#configuring-advanced-networking}

-This article introduces you to the different advanced networking features in AEM as a Cloud Service, including self-service an API provisioning of VPN, non-standard ports, and dedicated egress IP addresses.
+This article introduces the different advanced networking features in AEM as a Cloud Service, including self-service and API provisioning of VPN, non-standard ports, and dedicated egress IP addresses.

 >[!TIP]
 >
->In addition to this documentation, this is also a series of tutorials designed to walk you through each of the advanced networking options at this [location.](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html)
+>In addition to this documentation, there is also a series of tutorials designed to walk you through each of the advanced networking options at this [location.](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html)

 ## Overview {#overview}